-IPVanish VPN is a popular VPN service based in the United States with over 750 servers located throughout 60 countries.
+IPVanish VPN is a popular VPN service based in the United States with over 1300 servers located throughout 50+ countries spread around the world.

 IPVanish repeatedly comes up in online discussions around VPN services due to their consistency, strict no-log policies and no bandwidth caps.

-After years of foolishly running my online business via public WiFi, I decided to start using a VPN to secure my communications (and access a bit of out of market sporting events while traveling).
+After years of foolishly running my online business via public WiFi (though more secure now than then), I decided to start using a VPN to mask some of my communications and access a bit of out of market sporting events while traveling.

-Whether you are looking for a VPN for privacy, for website access, for avoiding geotargeting, for protecting communications or all the above, hopefully, this IPVanish VPN review will be useful.
-You can also skip to next steps here.
+Whether you are looking for a VPN for privacy on public networks, for website access, for avoiding geotargeting, for masking communications or all the above, hopefully, this IPVanish VPN review will be useful.

-Here’s my IPVanish VPN review – structured with pros & cons based on my experience as a customer.
+So here’s the rest of my IPVanish VPN review – structured with pros & cons based on my experience as a customer so you can figure out if IPVanish is a good fit for you, or if you want an alternative paid VPN.

 IPVanish VPN Pros / Advantages

 It’s no secret that IPVanish is highly-rated among websites and customers alike.
 They have plenty of testimonials and slick feature overviews on their homepage.
-They position themselves as ” your simple solution to Internet privacy.”
+They position themselves as an affordable “security suite” provider.

 It’s a solid, straightforward pitch.
 But it’s also very similar to other popular VPN providers.
 Here’s what I found IPVanish does well.